atomec-project/mean_ionization_paper/README.md

 If you use this notebook in your research, please cite the associated paper [1] and the atoMEC code [2].

 1. T.J.
 Callow, E. Kraisler, and A. Cangi.
-"Improved calculations of mean ionization states with an average-atom model", arXiv pre-print (2022).
+"Improved calculations of mean ionization states with an average-atom model", Phys.
+Rev. Research **5**, 013049 (2023)
-2. T. J. Callow, D. Kotik, E. Kraisler, and A. Cangi, "atoMEC: An open-source average-atom Python code", _Proceedings of the 21st Python in Science Conference_, edited by Meghann Agarwal, Chris Calloway, Dillon Niederhut, and David Shupe (2022), pp. 37-45.
+2. T. J. Callow, D. Kotik, E. Kraisler, and A. Cangi, "atoMEC: An open-source average-atom Python code", Proceedings of the 21st Python in Science Conference, edited by Meghann Agarwal, Chris Calloway, Dillon Niederhut, and David Shupe (2022), pp. 37-45.